pythonianfr/tshistory_refinery/docs/formula.rst

 This `tshistory <https://hg.sr.ht/~pythonian/tshistory>`__ component provides a formula language to build computed series.

-Formulas are defined using a simple lisp-like syntax, using a pre-defined function library.

 Formulas are read-only series (you can’t ``update`` or ``replace`` values).